manassharma07/Cube_Suite/README.md

 - **Add, Subtract, or Multiply Cube Files**: Perform arithmetic operations on cube files.
 - **Raise Cube File to a Power**: Raise the values in a cube file to a specified power.
-- **Translate Cube File**: Translate a cube file along the x, y, or z-axis.
+- **Translate Cube File**: Translate a cube file along the given vector.
-- **Calculate Planar Average**: Calculate the planar averaged density or integrated density from a cube file.
+- **Calculate Planar Average**: Calculate the planar averaged density from a cube file.
 - **Integrate Cube File**: Integrate the values in a cube file.
 - **Visualize Cube Files**: Visualize cube files using py3dmol, a powerful 3D molecular viewer.